Filing for financial aid can be a dreary and dizzying process, but the Department of Education wants to make it a little easier.

 This year, the DOE aims to make the process smoother and less intimidating.
-Filling out and submitting the form will be available through a mobile app, myStudentAid.
+Filling out and submitting the form is now available through a mobile app, myStudentAid.
+You can find links to download the app here.
 The website has also been redesigned to be mobile-friendly, making the form accessible via phone or tablet.

-The number of questions will remain the same (a whopping 100 plus, according to Consumer Reports), but the Department of Education says the questions will be displayed in a more “user-friendly way” and grouped differently to aid in navigation through the site.
+The number of questions remains the same (a whopping 100 plus, according to Consumer Reports), but the Department of Education says the questions will be displayed in a more “user-friendly way” and grouped differently to aid in navigation through the site.

 Greg McBride, senior financial analyst at Bankrate, notes that these tech updates shift the responsibility and initiative of filling out the form over to students, rather than leaving it to parents.